rjsmith/meteor-robotframework/README.md

 This [Meteor Framework](https://www.meteor.com/) package enables you to use the [Robot Framework](http://robotframework.org) acceptance testing platform to write end-to-end tests for your Meteor applications, using the Velocity framework.

-## Breaking Change v0.3.0
+## Breaking Change from v0.2.0 to v0.3.0

-Version 0.3.0 of this package uses a new version of Velocity Core, v0.6.0.
-You should remove the now-redundant `packages/tests-proxy` folder from your project if you used a previous version of `rsbatech:robotframework`.
+Version 0.3.0 and after of this package uses a new version of Velocity Core, v0.6.x.
+You should remove the now-redundant `packages/tests-proxy` folder from your project if you are upgrading from v0.1.0 or v0.2.0.

 ### Key features